© Photographerlondon | Dreamstime

 - Slow down the release of stress hormones, which lower immunity.

-However, they warn “Heavy, long-term exercise (such as marathon running and intense gym training) could actually cause harm.”
+However, the National Library of Medicine warns, “Heavy, long-term exercise (such as marathon running and intense gym training) could actually cause harm.”